Cincinnati-Design-LAB/architour/src/content/buildings/uc-sigma-sigma-tower.md

 original_function: >-
   Light tower dedicated to a member of the Sigma Sigma Fraternity, a men's honor society.
-significance: >-
-  The Sigma Sigma Commons and the Ronald F. Walker Tower were funded by the honorary fraternity Sigma Sigma.
-It raised $1.8 million to fund the project in a campaign that lasted only 3 months!
-The 3.5 acre site is a magnet for student activity and includes an amphitheater that seats 1,850 people for special performances.
 unique_features: >-
   "The tower has a number of symbolic aspects in its design.
 Its square base forms the letters U and C on alternating sides.
 Above these letters, the main